2024-04-06 08:38:15

 Rut Carpintero, 43, had all four limbs amputated in 2023.

 Rut was discharged last September and was clear that her recovery was going to be complicated.
-What I did not imagine was that one of the biggest obstacles would be due to the lack of physiotherapists and occupational therapists with specific knowledge about amputations and prostheses of upper and lower limbs, since this type of professionals does not exist “in any public hospital in Castilla y León ”.
+What I did not imagine was that one of the biggest obstacles would be due to the lack of physiotherapists and occupational therapists with specific knowledge regarding amputations and prostheses of upper and lower limbs, since this type of professionals does not exist “in any public hospital in Castilla y León ”.
 “They do not prepare them for the use of prostheses nor do they teach them how to use them,” which is a paradox, he explains, because although he has some of the most advanced prostheses, no one in public health has taught him how to use them properly.
 “The physical therapy I receive is only limited to treatment, which is very limited.”

 In addition, he has had to pay the almost 100,000 euros that the prostheses cost out of his own pocket, because although public health finances them, sometimes the patient has to pay 100% of the cost of the product in the orthopedics and then to recover it he must Contact the Administration of your autonomous community.
-Rut’s case is more complicated because she could not find the prostheses in any orthopedics in Castilla y León and had to purchase them in one in Madrid whose product catalog was broader.
+Rut’s case is more complicated because she might not find the prostheses in any orthopedics in Castilla y León and had to purchase them in one in Madrid whose product catalog was broader.
 Luckily she was able to draw on savings thanks to the work she has done for years as a high school teacher, but equally, the amount of money she has had to advance is very high and she has to face many other expenses to adapt to her new life, so “The disbursement of money is constant.”

 You may be interested in: The Emergencies of the Community of Madrid do not improve: centers without doctors throughout Holy Week